Skip to Content

 Are Friesian horses suitable for beginners?

-Yes, Friesians’ gentle demeanor makes them suitable for beginners.
+Yes, Friesians’ gentle demeanor and willing temperament often make them suitable for beginners and riders of all skill levels.
 Learn about beginner-friendly breeds.

 How long do Friesian horses live?